Barclays, Absa in talks to join forces in Africa

 Barclays said combining the businesses would not result in job cuts.

-Shares in Barclays were up 1.8 percent to 194.3 pence at 1323 GMT, compared with a 0.7 percent rise in Europe's bank index .SX7P.
-Absa was down 0.1 percent compared with a 1 percent increase in the Top-40 index .JTOPI.
+Shares in Barclays were up 1.8 percent to 194.3 pence at 1323 GMT, compared with a 0.7 percent rise in Europe's bank index.
+Absa was down 0.1 percent compared with a 1 percent increase in the Top-40 index.

 (Reporting by Matthew Scuffham in London and Helen Nyambura-Mwaura in Johannesburg; Editing by Erica Billingham)